yojoots/libbitcoin-system-wiki/Byproduct-Mining-Fallacy.md

 The reduced cost of mining must result in increased mining so that its cost returns to the original level.
 [Paradoxically](Efficiency-Paradox), any reduced cost results in *greater* consumption.
 However the byproduct is otherwise "consumed" as waste.
 So its consumption in mining, even to a greater extent, does not represent any actual increase in its overall consumption.

 The movement of mining from the primary product to the waste byproduct increases either the marketable supply (e.g. energy) or  utility (e.g. computing memory) of the primary product.
-Given the assumption of unchanged remaining demand, these changes to supply or demand respectively imply lower price.
+Given the assumption of unchanged remaining demand, these changes to supply or demand respectively imply lower price of the primary product.

 Bitcoin requires the consumption of resources in widespread use, as an aspect of its security.
 Energy for example is a factor of all production, along with time and labor.
 Such fundamental resources tend to increase in consumption given reduced price.
 Furthermore, given that energy is a factor in all production, the cost of other products (e.g. computing memory) also reduce to energy, time and labor - with labor itself representing energy cost (e.g. food production).